Wealthy Affiliate Review…

 I don't think this is great on a few fronts:

-- Wealthy Affiliate falls inside the ‘make money online' niche.
-A very tough niche for a new affiliate marketer to get into;
+- Wealthy Affiliate falls inside the ‘make money online' niche – an extremely tough niche for a new affiliate marketer to get into;

 - It encourages new affiliate marketers to start telling other people about how to learn affiliate marketing, like they're seasoned pro's;